ChRe777/CleanCode/README.md

 very generic designed.
 If you have a lot of experience over 20-30 years you will notice that many application works the same inside indepent of the domain of the application.

+## Think in Layers

+It is very important to seperate layers at least use 3 layers.
+Keep it as simple as possible.

+* Storage Layer
+* Business Layer (API)
+* User Interface Layer

+For instance a Business Layer and Storage Layer should be scriptable and work without any user interface (graphical or console or whatever).

 ## Meanful Names

 ###Use intention-revealing names*